nguyenhuuduy6592/defituna-pnl/improvements/pools-feature-plan.md

 ### Phase 6: User Convenience & Decision Support 🔄 IN PROGRESS
 *Focus: Make it easier for users to track, compare, and act.*

-1.  🔄 **Enhance Pool Comparison**:
+1.  ✅ **Enhance Pool Comparison**:
-    *   Create a simple mechanism to select 2-3 pools for a direct side-by-side comparison view.
+    *   ✅ Created a simple mechanism to select 2-3 pools for direct side-by-side comparison:
-    *   Focus the comparison on key differentiating metrics (Fee APR, TVL, Volume/TVL, Volatility Indicators, Fees).
+        * Implemented a ComparisonContext for managing selected pools
+        * Added a CompareButton component to pool cards
+        * Created a dedicated comparison page (/pools/compare)
+        * Added localStorage persistence for comparison selections
+    *   ✅ Designed a comprehensive comparison view with:
+        * Side-by-side comparison of key metrics (TVL, Volume, Fees, Yield, Fee Rate)
+        * Performance metrics comparison with derived indicators
+        * Timeframe selector for comparing metrics across different periods
+        * Quick links to view detailed pool pages
+    *   ✅ Implemented user-friendly interface elements:
+        * Visual indicator of selected pools count on pools listing
+        * One-click addition/removal of pools to/from comparison
+        * Clear all button to reset comparison selection
-    *   **Value add**: Streamline the process of choosing between specific pools.
+    *   **Value add**: Streamlined the process of choosing between specific pools with direct metric comparisons.
-    *   **Action Item**: Design and implement the comparison selection and view.

 2.  ✅ **Add Filter Management**:
     *   ✅ Implemented the ability to save current filter and sorting settings: